venam/2bwm/README.md

 No borders appear when using URxvt
 ----------------------------------
-This might be due to you .Xressources.
+This might be due to you .Xresources file.
 If you have `URxvt.depth: 32` comment it.

 Clickable areas with `bar`
 --------------------------

-The problem with https://github.com/u-ra/bar got solved by z3bra.
-Here's the
+The problem with https://github.com/u-ra/bar got solved by z3bra:
-solution:

     sed -i 's/RELEASE/PRESS/;s/release/press' bar.c